Meander: Geometry

 A meander has a depth pattern as well.
 The cross-overs are marked by riffles, or shallow beds, while at the apices are pools.
 In a pool direction of flow is downward, scouring the bed material.
 The major volume, however, flows more slowly on the inside of the bend where, due to decreased velocity, it deposits sediment.

 The line of maximum depth, or channel, is the thalweg or thalweg line.
 It is typically designated the borderline when rivers are used as political borders.
 The thalweg hugs the outer banks and returns to center over the riffles.
 The meander arc length is the distance along the thalweg over one meander.
-The river length is the length along the centerline.
+The stream length is the length along the centerline.